 The ending of a marriage by divorce or the death of a spouse ends relationships by affinity created by that marriage unless a child of the marriage is living, in which case the marriage is considered to continue as long as a child of that marriage lives.
-This provision applies to a Board member or officer of the ESC only until the youngest child of the marriage reaches the age of 21 years.

 Gov't Code 573.024

 A husband and wife are related to each other in the first degree by affinity.
 For other relationships by affinity, the degree of relationship is the same as the degree of the underlying relationship by consanguinity.
 For example, if two persons are related to each other in the second degree by consanguinity, the spouse of one of the individuals is related to the other person in the second degree by affinity.

 A person's relatives within the second degree by affinity are:

 - The person's spouse;